 Figure S1.
-Example raytracing calculations for a sound speed profile from the 2009 World Ocean Atlas database near the Young Pacific ORCA region (south Pacific). (a,b) The bent rays (black) and straight-line approximations (color) from 500 to 5000 m water depth in increments of 500 m to offsets of 1.5 N·m as well as the corresponding sound speed profile. (c) The two-way travel times with color corresponding to depth for bent (solid lines) and straight (triangle symbols) rays. (d) The difference between bent and straight rays (δTbend).
+Example raytracing calculations for a sound speed profile from the 2009 World Ocean Atlas database near the Young Pacific ORCA region (south Pacific). (a) The bent rays (black) and straight-line approximations (color) from 500 to 5000 m water depth in increments of 500 m to offsets of 1.5 Nm as well as (b) the corresponding sound speed profile. (c) The two-way travel times with color corresponding to depth for bent (solid lines) and straight (triangle symbols) rays. (d) The difference between bent and straight rays (δTbend).
 Note that the differences are significant only for shallow stations (<1000 m) at large offset.

 Figure S2. (a–d) Same as Figure S1 but for a sound speed profile from the north Pacific (46° N, 133° W).
 Note the more gradual thermocline and resulting reduction of the bending correction (δTbend) for shallow water compared to Figure S1.